ooyala/retries/README.md

 By default, `with_retries` will wait about a half second between the first and second attempts, and then the delay time will increase exponentially between attempts (but stay at no more than 1 second).
 The delays are perturbed randomly.
 You can control the parameters via the two options `:base_sleep_seconds` and `:max_sleep_seconds`.
-For instance, you can start the delay at 100ms and go up to a maximum of about 2
+For instance, you can start the delay at 100 ms and go up to a maximum of about 2
 seconds:

 ``` ruby